Pullusb/devTools/README.md

 ### Description

-Add buttons to text-editor toolbar:
+#### Add buttons to text-editor toolbar:

+Helpers for your current script:
 - Print debug variable - Add a line in text to print selected variable on next execution
 - Disable all debug - Comment all lines terminating with "#Dbg" (like the print debug variable do)
 - Enable all debug